-It was great working with Don to produce a unique service for the naming of our daughter that really reflected what we wanted to say to our friends and family.
+It was great working with our Unitarian Minister to produce a unique service for the naming of our daughter that really reflected what we wanted to say to our friends and family.

 The form and content of Wedding or Marriage services is usually arrived at by the Minister working together with the couple concerned, according to the couple’s needs and wishes, though there are a few legal requirements.
 Where the law allows, the service may take place somewhere other than in a place of worship.
 Similarly, a religious blessing of a civil marriage ceremony may take place anywhere.
 Unitarian ministers regularly conduct Marriage ceremonies where one or both of the parties are divorcees, and Unitarians are virtually unique in devising personalised ceremonies in cases where the couple are from mixed faith backgrounds (e.g. Christian and Jewish) or none.
 We are also happy to conduct services for same-sex couples.